ArenRedd/arenredd.github.io/_posts/2025-06-06-the-jekyll-nightmare.md

 ### 🧠 The Enlightenment:

-Turns out, Jekyll treats SCSS paths like riddles.
+Turns out, jekyll treats SCSS paths like riddles.
 I had to do this:

 ```scss
 @use "addon/module" as module;